 , but this topic is not covered in this excerpt.
 Another 110 words (8 lines of text) about their life in Ireland

 is included in all our PDF Extended History products

 Many English families tired of political and religious strife left Britain for the new colonies in North America.
 Although the trip itself offered no relief - conditions on the ships were extremely cramped, and many travelers arrived diseased, starving, and destitute - these immigrants believed the opportunities that awaited them were worth the risks.
 Once in the colonies, many of the families did indeed prosper and, in turn, made significant contributions to the culture and economies of the growing colonies.
 An inquiry into the early roots of North American families has revealed a number of immigrants bearing the name Dunford or a variant listed above:

-Dunford Settlers in the United States in the 17th Century
+Dunford Settlers in United States in the 17th Century

 - Thomas (Dunnford) Dunford, 33 years of age, an English Gentleman arrived in Jamestown, Va. aboard the ship "Bona Nova" in 1619

-Dunford Settlers in the United States in the 18th Century
+Dunford Settlers in United States in the 18th Century

 - Anne Dunford, who arrived in Virginia in 1711

 - Philip Dunford, who arrived in Virginia in 1711

 - Thomas Taylor Dunford married Elizabeth Keeling in Cumberland County, Va. in 1712